 This morning, while working on my lesson plans, I reviewed an article on Power of Words that mentions the importance of using positive and encouraging language and its impacts on adolescent’s mental and personality development.
 I still remember, my mum used to say ‘Go on, champ!’ or ‘don’t worry!
 You’re a smart kid’.
-Similarly, my teacher used to cheer me and encourage me by using a similar kind of words.
-Our words play an important role in the cognitive development of our student more than anything else.
+Similarly, my teacher used to cheer me and encourage me by using similar kind of words.
+Our words play an essential role in the cognitive development of our student more than anything else.
 One line of appreciation, one word of praise during the class, even the word ‘excellent’ meant a lot to a student who finished presenting his/her project.
-We all know the power of positive and affirming words and I completely agree with the article, but the question that is puzzling my mind since this morning, can positive words have a damaging effect on student development?
+We all know the power of positive and affirming words, and I agree with the article.
+Still, the question that is puzzling my mind since this morning can positive words have a damaging effect on student development?

-Throughout my teaching phase, I have observed the use of supportive and encouraging language; such as you’re special, smart, you’re a beautiful soul, awesome and great job by parents and teachers to heighten students’ confidence and their self-esteem.
-However, all of these phrases while they appear completely positive, might have an adversarial effect on kids.
+I have observed supportive and encouraging language throughout my teaching phase, such as you’re special, bright, a beautiful soul, awesome and great job by parents and teachers to heighten students’ confidence and self-esteem.
+However, while they appear completely positive, all of these phrases might have a negative effect on kids.
 When spoken consistently, students can draw the wrong conclusions and can begin sabotaging their own growth.

 - Students who’ve repeatedly been told, ‘You’re special’ from a very young age can often feel entitled to special incentives or advantages as a result.

 - Students who’ve been consistently told, ‘You’re smart’ from a very young age can conclude, ‘If I’m so smart, I shouldn’t have to try so hard.’

 - Students who’ve been frequently told, ‘You’re beautiful!’ from a very young age, especially girls, can often wonder ‘why all the boys aren’t asking them out for a date.’